Skip to main content

 Share ideas, get leads, or provide training to an audience

-• Provides a registration report to help gauge who is likely to attend
+• Provides a registration report to help gauge who is likely to attend.

-• Provides a structured meeting, with clearly defined meeting roles
+• Provides a structured meeting, with clearly defined meeting roles.

-• Provides attendee engagement data
+• Provides attendee engagement data.

-• Familiar content and video sharing controls
+• Familiar content and video sharing control.

-Selecting your event experience: Live events
+Selecting your event experience: Town halls and live events

 1What type of event?
 2What type of attendee experience?
 3How many people will watch the event live?* 4What level of video production?